What is a debt agreement?

 - When there is absolutely no way you are able to pay back your debts, it may be time to consider bankruptcy.

-- An Informal Arrangement is an instrument that allows you to manage your debt through a simple repayment plan, allowing you to get on with life without the hassle of debt collectors hounding at your door.
+- An Informal Arrangement is an agreement that allows you to manage your debt through a simple repayment plan, allowing you to get on with life without the hassle of debt collectors hounding at your door.

 - When your debts are piling up and you are struggling to make repayments, debt refinancing may be the best solution for you.